‘The pleasantest town I was ever in’

 JOHN KEATS (1795-1821)

-The Romantic poet, John Keats, stayed in Winchester during the late summer and early autumn of 1819, apparently to have access to a good library:
+The Romantic poet, John Keats, stayed in Winchester during the late summer and early autumn of 1819, in order to have access to a good library:

 ‘We removed to Winchester for the convenience of a Library and find it an exceeding pleasant Town, enriched with a beautiful Cathedrall and surrounded by a fresh-looking country.’